langgenius/dify-docs/en/advanced/retrieval-augment/retrieval.md

 ### **N-to-1 Retrieval**&#x20;

-Based on user intent and knowledge description, the Agent independently determines and selects the most matching single knowledge for querying relevant text.
-This mode is suitable for applications with distinct knowledge and a smaller number of knowledge.
-N-to-1 retrieval relies on the model's inference capability to choose the most relevant knowledge based on user intent.
+Based on user intent and knowledge description, the Agent independently determines and selects the most matching single knowledge base for querying relevant text.
+This mode is suitable for applications with distinct knowledge and a smaller number of knowledge bases.
+N-to-1 retrieval relies on the model's inference capability to choose the most relevant knowledge base based on user intent.
 When inferring the knowledge, the knowledge serves as a tool for the Agent, chosen through intent inference; the tool description is essentially the knowledge description.

 When users upload knowledge, the system automatically creates a summary description of each knowledge.
 To achieve the best retrieval results in this mode, you can view the system-generated summary description under “Knowledge -> Settings -> Knowledge Description” and check if this content clearly summarizes the knowledge's content.